Intermediad/pass-rest-api-doc/questionnaire.md

 ## **Retrieve surveydefinition**

-Retrieve one surveydefinitions by id that is valid on the date of request for a specific cardorganization.
+Retrieve one surveydefinitions by id that is valid on the date of request for a specific card organization.
-Cards organizaton is determined by the bearer token used for authorization.
+Card organizaton is determined by the bearer token used for authorization.

 - **URL**